GIScience/openrouteservice/docs/run-instance/configuration/index.md

 Default settings for all configurable parameters are defined in [`application.yml`](https://github.com/GIScience/openrouteservice/blob/master/ors-api/src/main/resources/application.yml).

-If you have cloned the repository, you will find thaese files at `ors-api/ors-config.yml` and `ors-api/src/main/resources/application.yml` respectively.
+If you have cloned the repository, you will find these files at `ors-api/ors-config.yml` and `ors-api/src/main/resources/application.yml` respectively.

 In the past **openrouteservice** was configured [via JSON file](./json).
 This configuration method has been deprecated and will be eventually removed, therefore we strongly discourage you from using it.